 - Always carry some of the woolens as temperatures are low in this belt of Uttarakhand and they can further dip anytime.

-- In offseason, the whole of villages are locked.
+- In offseason, the whole of villages is locked.
 So refer locals about the available accommodation and food options.

 - The food options and Vegetables available are very limited at these altitudes, so eat whatever you get.
 Sometimes you need to kill your taste buds too.